MND Team Awards

 Elizabeth Bess, Chemistry, University of California, Irvine

-Stephanie Cologna, Chemistry, University of Illinois at Chicago *
+Stephanie Cologna, Chemistry, University of Illinois Chicago *

 Tracking Alpha-synuclein from Enteroendocrine Cells to the Enteric Nervous System